Mitch2414TTV/Mitch2414TTV/README.md

-welcome, I am mitch, this is my acount.
+welcome, I am mitch, this is my account.
+(Maky is gay)
-Feel free to see any of my epxplots and use them like sparkvue